Our Mission

 She is committed to fostering positive change and walking alongside diverse individuals on their unique journeys to well-being.
 Sarah is excited to seek the opportunity to learn in a clinical setting.

-Intern Therapist
+Graduate Intern Therapist

-Intern Therapist
+Graduate Intern Therapist